7 Premier Swimming Venues in the U.S. for 2026 Tournaments

 The National Training Center is highly adaptable to multiple competition types.

-Lake County, Florida’s Aquatic Center at the National Training Center (NTC) is a premier facility.
-The Aquatic Center features a 70-meter by 25-yard pool with 27 lanes at 25 yards.
-Its moveable bulkhead allows for an Olympic-sized pool.
+Lake County’s Aquatic Center at the National Training Center (NTC) is built for team training and competition.
+The Aquatic Center features a 70-meter x 25-yard pool with 27 lanes at 25 yards, plus a moveable bulkhead for configuration flexibility.
+It’s an outdoor heated venue that supports year-round training and events.
+(National Training Center, n.d.)

 Razorback Natatorium — Fayetteville, Arkansas